SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 (V3-V5); the
 full-length, V1-V9, fragments had an error rate of 0.32%
-(Figure ErrorSequenceCoverage).
+(Figure 2B).
 These error rates are 7-40 times higher than what we have previously observed using the Roche 454 and Illumina MiSeq platforms (0.02%)[refs].